- Search The Registry

 - Teacher’s Forum

 - My Account

 Her sister Lalenja Harrington is a director for Beyond Academics, a four-year certificate program supporting students with intellectual and developmental disabilities, at the University of North Carolina at Greensboro.
-A singer and songwriter herself, Harrington occasionally collaborates with her sister on musical projects.
+Harrington, a singer, and songwriter, occasionally collaborates with her sister on musical projects.

-On August 17, 2020, Giddens guest-hosted the BBC Radio 2 Blues Show whilst its regular host Cerys Matthews was on her holidays.
-Giddens earned an Honorary Doctor of Letters from the University of North Carolina at Greensboro for her lasting impact on the UNCG community and work in music.
+On August 17, 2020, Giddens guest-hosted the BBC Radio 2 Blues Show while its regular host Cerys Matthews was on holiday.
+Giddens earned an Honorary Doctor of Letters from the University of North Carolina at Greensboro for her lasting impact on the UNCG community and her work in music.
 She sang "Calling me Home" by Alice Gerrard at a virtual commencement after accepting the degree in December 2020.